kodadot/developers/docs/blockathon.md

 - We kindly [invite you to our discord server](https://discord.gg/nq7jAWW87c), where coordination and further info can be provided.
 Ping **@damsky** if you need any help.

-- KodaDot team is also hanging out on Blockathon_dao discord.
+- KodaDot team is also hanging out on BlockathoDAO discord.